giterlizzi/secdb-nmap/README.md

 ## Installation

-Locate where your nmap scripts are located on your system:
+* Locate where your nmap scripts are located on your system:
   - for *nix system it might be `~/.nmap/scripts/` or `$NMAPDIR`
   - for Mac it might be `/usr/local/Cellar/nmap/<version>/share/nmap/scripts/`
   - for Windows it might be `C:\Program Files (x86)\Nmap\scripts`

-Copy the `secdb.nse` script into that directory.
+* Copy the `secdb.nse` script into that directory.

-Run `nmap --script-updatedb` to update the Nmap script DB
+* Run `nmap --script-updatedb` to update the Nmap script DB

 ### Dependencies

-SecDB Nmap plugin uses these nmap libraries:
+SecDB Nmap plugin uses these Nmap libraries:

 - http
 - json